-Founded in 1978, ProMusica Chamber Orchestra delivers a unique classical music experience that enriches and inspires people in Central Ohio and beyond – through innovative chamber orchestra programming, educational outreach, audience intimacy, and artistic excellence.
+ProMusica Chamber Orchestra delivers a world-class and unique classical music experience – through innovative chamber orchestra programming, educational outreach, audience intimacy, and artistic excellence.

-ProMusica has sustained over three decades of world-class performances, impacted the community through education and outreach programs, and drawn national attention to the Columbus arts scene through innovation and musical merit.
-The 2013-2014 season marked the first for Music Director David Danzmayr, and the orchestra also welcomed violinist Vadim Gluzman to the post of Creative Partner & Principal Guest Artist.
+Founded in 1978, ProMusica Chamber Orchestra has sustained over three decades of world-class performances, impacted the community through education and outreach programs, and drawn national attention to the Columbus arts scene through innovation and musical merit.
+Music Director David Danzmayr is in his third season with the orchestra, and renowned violinist Vadim Gluzman holds the post of Creative Partner & Principal Guest Artist.

-As a national leader in performing new and contemporary repertoire, ProMusica has commissioned 59 pieces and has presented more than 100 premieres, by composers including Peter Schickele, Derek Bermel, Clarice Assad, and Pulitzer Prize winner Aaron Jay Kernis.
-ProMusica also continues an active recordings program with thirteen CDs released to date, including Triumvirate (2011), featuring world-premiere performances of works by Joan Tower, Gabriela Lena Frank, and Lera Auerbach, and Supernova (2012), highlighting the young composer and pianist, Conrad Tao.
+Recognized as a national leader in performing new and contemporary repertoire, ProMusica has commissioned 63 pieces and has presented more than 100 premieres, by composers including Joshua Roman, Peter Schickele, Derek Bermel, Clarice Assad, Christopher Theofanidis, Conrad Tao, and Pulitzer Prize winners Kevin Puts and Aaron Jay Kernis.
+ProMusica also continues an active recordings program with thirteen CDs released to date, including Triumvirate (2011), featuring world-premiere performances of commissioned works by renowned composers Joan Tower, Gabriela Lena Frank, and Lera Auerbach.

-ProMusica is funded in part through the work of the Greater Columbus Arts Council, The Columbus Foundation, the Ohio Arts Council, Nationwide Insurance, and The Reinberger Foundation.
+ProMusica is funded in part through the work of the Greater Columbus Arts Council, The Columbus Foundation, the Ohio Arts Council, the ProMusica Sustaining Board, and The Reinberger Foundation.
 Media support is provided by WOSU Classical 101FM.
-Additional support is provided by The Drury Inn.